sremm/sremm.github.io/_posts/2024-06-18-Toss-experiment-overview-and-first-analysis.md

 ---
-title: "Toss Experiment: First Analysis"
+title: "Toss Experiment: Overview and First Analysis"
 date: 2024-06-18
 ---

-# Toss Experiment: Overview and First Analysis

 In May I recorded some data with fellow cheerleaders.
 And have now been working to get the data to a format suitable for all kinds of analysis.